 “I was following up on a tip I received from an insider about a new contract The Company had signed.
-They had ordered a batch of golden flasks studded with emerald inscriptions written in the same old tongue that confined me to my prison.
-Murdstone was tasked with acquiring those flasks.
+They had ordered a batch of golden lamps studded with emerald inscriptions written in the same old tongue that confined me to my prison.
+Murdstone was tasked with acquiring those lamps.
 Mr Daim, I am convinced The Company may be planning to do what they did to me, but on an industrial scale.
 And I have good reason to believe you have been lured to Albion as their first victim.”

 This revelation was met with scepticism from Mr Daim.
 There was no way The Company had the means to embark on such a venture.
 In that same moment, Captain Robertson came to a guilt-ridden realisation.

 “Gentlemen, I fear I’ve made an egregious error.”

 All at once, the western wall of the Temperate House burst into a thousand shards of angry glass that nicked at the Captain’s skin.
 Chaos filled the empty air as policemen stormed through the thick jungle, firing sporadically towards the jinn.
 Captain Robertson was caught in the erratic barrage as a stray bullet collided with his clavicle.
 He instantly buckled over in agony, his consciousness receding.